syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pdfviewer/EJ2_ASP.MVC/how-to/signature-date.md

 ---
 layout: post
-title: How to add the date to the signature text in EJ2 ASP.NET MVC PDF Viewer | Syncfusion
+title: Add date to signature field in EJ2 ASP.NET MVC PDF Viewer | Syncfusion
 description: Learn here all about how to add the date to the signature text in ASP.NET MVC PDF Viewer component of Syncfusion Essential JS 2 and more.
 platform: ej2-asp-core-mvc
 control: How to add the date to the signature text